Edward-Khaymanov/External-Resource-Loader/README.md

 ## Requirements
-- Installed addresables package
-- Created AddressableAssetSettings
+- Addresables

-## How to setup
+## Setup
-1. Click `Window/Asset Management/Addresables/Groups` and change Play Mode Script to `Use Existing Build`
-2. Import `ExternalResourceLoader` folder in your project
+1. Import package in your project
-3. Click `Window/ExternalResourceLoader/Init` - this will set up your standard addressables settings and create a new profile
+2. Click `Window/External Resource Loader/Init` - this will set up your addressables settings, create a new profile and create ExternalResources folder

 ## Plugin overview
 Click `Window/ExternalResourceLoader/Show` - this will open the plugin window

-1. Build - creates a folder at `Settings.BuildPath` in which there will be a folder `Data` in which there will be resources marked as Addresable
+- Build - creates a folder at `Settings.BuildPath` in which there will be a folder `Data` in which there will be resources marked as Addresable
-2. Delete build - delete folder at `Settings.BuildPath`
+- Delete build - delete folder at `Settings.BuildPath`
-3. Open resource folder - open folder with external assets
+- Open resource folder - open folder with external assets
-4. Copy dll - select you scripts dll (by default it is Assembly-CSharp) and copy it to folder with external assets (`Settings.ResourcesPath`)
+- Copy dll - select you scripts dll (by default it is Assembly-CSharp) and copy it to folder with external assets (`Settings.ResourcesPath`)

 ## Usage
 ### Export
 1. Make you gameobject addresable
 2. Set label for this object
 3. Click build in plugin window